amqphub/equipage/README.md

    terminates them.
 If the optional MAX-COUNT argument is supplied, they exit after the given number of messages have been received.

+ - Each example directory can be used in isolation.
+It includes all the scripting or metadata it needs to build the contained examples.

- - Each example directory is a nearly self-sufficient microcosm.
+ - Each example program is contained in a single file, with exceptions where necessary.

+ - Option parsing is deliberately simple, using positional arguments.

 ## Hello world

 Usage: `hello-world SERVER ADDRESS`